-The hybrid car has a conventional internal combustion engine and also an electric motor, providing secondary propulsion.
-The motor can switch its roles so as to be employed as generator for recharging batteries carried on board.
-In city driving, when clutch A (see diagram below) engages wheels, the petrol engine is automatically shut down and electric power takes over, enabling the car to cruise at speeds up to 30 kilometers per hour.
-For acceleration and highway cruising, the petrol engine gets restarted and clutch B connects it with wheels.
+The hybrid car has a conventional internal combustion engine and also an electric motor that provides secondary propulsion.
+The motor can switch its roles to be employed as a generator for recharging batteries carried on board.
+In city driving, when clutch A (see diagram below) engages wheels, the petrol engine is automatically shut down, and electric power takes over, enabling the car to cruise at speeds up to 30 kilometers per hour.
+For acceleration and highway cruising, the petrol engine gets restarted, and clutch B connects it with wheels.

 Most hybrid cars, including Toyota Prius, also use regenerative braking to top up the battery charge.
 In this system, when the driver brakes, the motor links up with wheels and becomes a generator.
-This causes kinetic energy of the wheels to be transferred to batteries via generator and helps the car to slow down.
+This causes the kinetic energy of the wheels to be transferred to batteries via generator and helps the car to slow down.
 This in-car recharging eliminates the need for external recharging stations.
-Interestingly, in city driving such hybrid car gives better mileage than on a highway because in stop-and-go traffic the car’s regenerative braking recovers much of the spent energy.
+Interestingly, in city driving, such hybrid car gives better mileage than on a highway.
+This is because, in stop-and-go traffic, the car’s regenerative braking recovers much of the spent energy.
 On average, a hybrid car is at least 60% more efficient in terms of fuel consumption than a standard model of similar size and weight.

 Hybrid cars or HEVs can be of two basic types.
 A parallel hybrid means that both engines are connected to wheels mechanically, and it lets both kinds of power drive the vehicle, and stop when required.
 Series hybrid cars may use the fuel engine to generate power for the electric motor, or they may come in with plug-in charging of the batteries.